 When you fill out the form, make sure you indicate that you’re looking for an FHA loan.
 When you do that, you can get as many as five loan offers minutes after submitting your application.
 With the information you get from LendingTree, you can have a pretty good idea of what you qualify for and what you can expect.

-If you live in a state serviced by Lenda, you could close on your FHA loan in as little as 13 days.
+If you live in a state serviced by Reali, you could close on your FHA loan in as little as 13 days.
 That’s much faster than many mortgage closing timeframes.
 This direct lender can provide you with a quote that you can then compare to what you’re getting from other FHA lenders.

-One of the selling points to Lenda is the fact that you can upload your documentation online and avoid a bunch of unnecessary paperwork.
-Lenda makes the process smooth and simple.
+One of the selling points to Reali is the fact that you can upload your documentation online and avoid a bunch of unnecessary paperwork.
+Reali makes the process smooth and simple.
 They also don’t charge origination fees.
 However, access is limited to the following states:

-For residents of these states, though, access to Lenda’s opportunities can mean another FHA loan possibility.
-Additionally, Lenda is expanding, so you might have access soon.
+For residents of these states, though, access to Reali’s opportunities can mean another FHA loan possibility.
+Additionally, Reali is expanding, so you might have access soon.

 When you use loanDepot, though, you need to watch for origination fees.
 You might have to pay between 1% and 5% of the home’s purchase price.
 Carefully consider terms from other lenders before moving forward.

 Over the years, Quicken Loans has become one of the most trusted lenders in the business.
 In addition to offering conventional loans, you can also get an FHA loan through Quicken Loans.
 In fact, Quicken is the largest FHA lender in the country.